|

 I implemented the Alternate Direction Method of Multipliers (ADMM) global consensus algorithm with the

-and compare the resulting performance with another distributed optimization technique.
+MapReduce framework and compare the resulting performance with another distributed optimization technique.
 We

 will also investigate various caveats with this implementation.
 More recently I implemented a version of